viemeva/viemeva/README.md

 ~ ----- ✦ ----- ~
 </p>

 I have major trust issues, BPD, severe loneliness, emotional detachment issues, and bipolar mood swings.
 I sometimes suddenly fall into a depressive episode and tend to distance myself a lot from people I know and even unfriend them, so I try to keep myself from friending others.
 I also hate making friends because I'm very used to being independent, and it's difficult for me to trust people.
-(At very rare occasions, I do make friends.
+(At rare occasions, I do make friends.
 Just whisper me on pt or send me a message on atabook if you want to be my friend.
 If I don't know you that much or at all, I won't accept.)

 Please don't interact with me too much.
 If you try to start a long conversation with me, it can make me overwhelmed and uncomfortable.